Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 You have now completed all the RACE-SET-UP questions and will be asked to answer a further set of seven questions by once again studying the raceform for each runner starting with trap one.
 Please select as before by highlighting any of the multiple choice answers and PRESS SPACEBAR to enter.
 Please note: race lengths, ages, weights and racetimes will require you to enter numerical answers by using the number digits situated on your keypad.

-In this section, I discuss the maximum number of greyhound runners allowed in a race and the importance of the trap draw when predicting dog races around the world.
+In this section, I discuss the maximum number of runners allowed in a dog race and importance of the trap draw when predicting dog races around the world.
 Also mentioned are the jacket colours used in the GREYHOUNDPREDICTOR v2.0 Software Program.

 Greyhound Predictor v2.0 allows you to simulate races that include vacant traps!